 You have documents.
 Your website’s visitors need to be able to browse them.
 What’s the solution?

-Easy – a WordPress document library lets your visitors search, filter, and sort all the documents that you want to make available.
+There’s an easy solution – a WordPress document library lets your visitors search, filter, and sort all of the documents that you want to make available.
 You can then give visitors a download button, or link them to a separate page where you’ve embedded the document.

 With the WordPress document library plugin that we’ll show you in this post, you’ll be able to create something a lot like this: